Matthew530419/carrot-game/README_carrot-game.md

 - Please consider architecture of application in advance, at least on concept stage.

 - The game should be played with timer that could discount 10s when clicking start symbol button.
-The start symbol button should be simultaneously changed to pause symbol button.
+The start symbol button s8 xz bn 1
+  ㅍ hould be simultaneously changed to pause symbol button.
 It would be better to put tags named `button` and `span`s in section named `header`. `div` is also good.
 The reason why use `section` is that I want to divide sections definitely no matter who looks at it.

 - Images of carrots and bugs should be positioned randomly on the section named field whenever clicking not only start button but also pause button.
 The position of images could be accumulated at the same place together.